rangle/graphql-pt1-workshop-slides/src/content/introduction.md

 # Arguments
 ### Exercise

-Find the gravity of Luke Skywalker's homeworld
+1. Find the gravity of Luke Skywalker's homeworld

-When listing all species with a page size of 3, what are the species on page 2?
+2. When listing all species with a page size of 3, what are the names of the species on page 2?

 ---